vincent-lg/bui/docs/layout/tag/checkbox.md

     class Example(Window):

-        def on_click_option(self, widget, checked):
+        def on_check_option(self, widget, checked):
-            '''The option checkbox has been clicked, toggleed.''' widget.name = f"checkbox {'checked' if checked else 'not checked'}"
+            '''The option checkbox has been checked or unchecked.'''                widget.name = f"checkbox {'checked' if checked else 'not checked'}"

 > Changing the name will not change the checkbox ID.
 Once set in layout, the ID won't change.